zammitjohn/required-status-checks/README.md

       expected-checks: '2' # Wait for 2 matching checks to pass
 ```

+## Integration with Repository Rulesets

+This action can be used in combination with GitHub repository rulesets to
+enforce status checks before merging pull requests.
+To set this up:

+1. Go to your repository's Settings > Rules > Rulesets
+2. Create a new ruleset or edit an existing one
+3. Under "Status checks that are required", select the status checks that must
+   pass
+4. Enable "Require status checks to pass before merging" and select the status
+   check where this action is invoked

+This ensures that pull requests can only be merged after the specified status
+checks complete successfully.

 ## Inputs

 | Input             | Description                                    | Required | Default |